-- In the app market and other smartphone-related markets, new apps and products are emerging by Google, Apple and third parties, and a certain degree of competition is taking place. - While providing mobile OS and operating app stores, Google and Apple compete with other developers in the app market and other smartphone-related markets (dual role). - From the standpoint of the Antimonopoly Act (AMA), the JFTC reviewed the following that Google and Apple may conduct by using their position in the mobile OS market and the app distribution service market, where sufficient competitive pressure does not exist. - Exclusionary self-preferencing in the app market and other smartphonerelated markets (See pages 16-19) - > Conducts causing unjust disadvantage to the contracted party (See page 20) - \ The JFTC also reviewed competitive concerns regarding the level of app store commissions (See page 21), and assessed security and privacy claims (See page 20).
+- In the app market and other smartphone-related markets, new apps and products by Google, Apple, and third parties are emerging, and a certain degree of competition is taking place. - While providing mobile OS and operating app stores, Google and Apple compete with other developers in the app market and other smartphone-related markets (dual role). - From the standpoint of the Antimonopoly Act (AMA), the JFTC reviewed the following that Google and Apple may engage in using their position in the mobile OS market and the app distribution service market, where sufficient competitive pressure does not exist. - Exclusionary self-preferencing in the app market and other smartphone-related markets (see pages 16-19) - > Conduct causing unjust disadvantage to the contracted party (see page 20) - The JFTC also reviewed competitive concerns regarding the level of app store commissions (see page 21) and assessed security and privacy claims (see page 20).